NoroffFEU/development-platforms/supabase-case-study.md

 - Database: The main difference between the two platforms are the databases.
 Firebase uses NoSQL databases that stores data as collections of documents.
 This makes storing and retrieving data easy, but it can be more challenging to perform complex queries and transactions.
 Supabase uses PostgreSQL databases.
 This supports complex queries and transactions.
 - Open-source: Firebase is not open-source, they are owned by Google and the source code for the platform is not available for users.
 Supabase is open-source, this means that users can modify the source code, and customize to meet their needs.
 - Lock-in: Supabase is open source so there is no vendor lock-in.
 Firebase is owned by Google and is vendor locked-in.
-This limits the user to only using the products from this particular vendor.
+This limits users to only using the products from this particular vendor.
 Being a Google product developers must rely on Google’s infrastructure and support.
 - Pricing: Both platforms offers a free tier.
 Supabase charges based on the database size.
 For bigger projects Firebase offer a pay-as-you-go plan.
 They charges for reads, writes and deletes.
 This can get pricey as an app gains popularity and users.
 - Self-hosting: Firebase do not allow self-hosting, while this is something Supabase offers.